-I started Karate in 1970, I was 11 years old and came across it by it by chance having run into a Working Mans Club in Castleford, West Yorkshire.
-It was a Shotokan Club and it wasn’t very big about ten members plus.
-I heard the words Self defence from the instructor and I joined it the following week.
+I started Karate in 1970, I was 11 years old and came across it by it by chance having run into a Working Man’s Club in Castleford, West Yorkshire.
+It was a Shotokan Club and it wasn’t very bi, about ten members plus.
+I heard the words self-defence from the instructor and I joined it the following week.

 I trained every week and wasn’t very good but I wanted to defend myself so stuck at it.
-I didn’t initially work for me and on asking my Sensei what I needed to do?
-I was informed to train every day.
+It didn’t initially work for me and on asking my Sensei what I needed to do, I was told to train every day.
 I did from that day on.

 In 1986 I had started my own style having become disgruntled with Za Zen and the shenanigans taking place.
 I was registered in the AMA; I was trying to get one of my students graded to first Dan and wasn’t getting much assistance in this.
 I was informed about the BKA and I made contact to join.
 I then met our Sensei Chris Thompson who was sent to assess me and thankfully I was accepted into the BKA.

-My students as my self were enthralled with Sensei’s knowledge and ability and all enjoyed his lesson, my students wanted more and I asked him to return and hold a course to which he did.
-I was invited to come and watch the Washinkia Nationals at the Cannon’s and there I was invited to attend a weeks Gasshaku at The Port Regis School.
-This was a very memorable time for me especially when I was invited to join Sensie’s Association.
-I learnt as much as I could in that week obtained a syllabus book and changed my clubs over night on my return.
-I ran my two clubs for a considerable number of years sadly RAF Manton closed down in 1993/94 and my Dover one was passed on when I joined Kent police in February 1997.
+My students and I were enthralled with Sensei’s knowledge and ability and all enjoyed his lesson.
+My students wanted more and I asked him to return and hold a course, which he did.
+I was invited to come and watch the Washinkia Nationals at the Canons Leisure Centre, Mitcham and there I was invited to attend a week’s Gasshuku at The Port Regis School.
+This was a very memorable time for me especially when I was invited to join Sensei’s Association.
+I learnt as much as I could in that week, obtained a syllabus book and changed my clubs over night on my return.
+I ran my two clubs for a considerable number of years.
+Sadly, RAF Manton closed down in 1993/94 and I passed on my Dover Club when I joined Kent police in February 1997.
 I continue to train and teach at Clubs in Kent and hope to do so for many more years.